History of the North British Railway (until 1855): Dalkeith and Hawick

-When the 1844 Act was secured, the NBR had agreed to purchase the Edinburgh and Dalkeith Railway.
+When the North British Railway 1844 was secured, the NBR had agreed to purchase the Edinburgh and Dalkeith Railway.
 The chairman of the NBR, John Learmonth, already had a vision of reaching Carlisle over that line, in opposition to the Caledonian Railway, which was planning its line from Glasgow and Edinburgh to Carlisle.
-(The Caledonian Railway secured its authorising Act on 31 July 1845.)
+(The Caledonian Railway secured its authorising act of Parliament, the Caledonian Railway Act 1845 (8 & 9 Vict. c. clxii), on 31 July 1845.)
 Although the technical condition of the E&DR line was primitive, it connected numerous collieries, and above all it connected to Leith Docks by a branch.

-A Bill for a line to Hawick, the Edinburgh and Hawick Railway was entered in the 1845 session; the subscribers at this stage were all directors of the North British Railway.
-It obtained its Act of Incorporation on 21 July 1845, and at this stage Learmonth made public his intention that the line should proceed to Carlisle, and that the North British Railway should construct it.
-The shareholders went along with this huge increase in capital, and despite some opposition in Parliament, the Hawick line got its Act on 31 July 1845.
+A bill for a line to Hawick, the Edinburgh and Hawick Railway was entered in the 1845 session; the subscribers at this stage were all directors of the North British Railway.
+It obtained its incorporating act of Parliament, the North British Railway Act 1845 (8 & 9 Vict. c. lxxxii) on 21 July 1845, and at this stage Learmonth made public his intention that the line should proceed to Carlisle, and that the North British Railway should construct it.
+The shareholders went along with this huge increase in capital, and despite some opposition in Parliament, the Hawick line got its act of Parliament, the Edinburgh and Hawick Railway Act 1845 (8 & 9 Vict. c. clxiii), on 31 July 1845.
 The North British shareholders voted on 18 August 1845 to raise £400,000 to purchase the nominally independent company, and £160,000 for the Edinburgh and Dalkeith and its conversion and modernisation to a locomotive railway.
 The NBR took possession of the E&DR on 1 October 1845, payment for the Leith Branch being completed the following December.
 In acquiring the Edinburgh and Hawick Railway, the North British took over the powers to build from South Esk on the E&DR to Hawick.
 The NBR also secured powers in 1845 to build from Portobello (on its own future main line) to Niddrie (on the E&DR), the first step in providing the Waverley Route.

 The Edinburgh and Dalkeith line had to be reconstructed and relaid, in itself a major undertaking for the North British Railway.
 In addition, a deviation was made where sharp curves existed near Millerhill, and the single track beyond the Dalkeith junction had to be provided; beyond the extremity of the E&DR the River South Esk had to be crossed by a new bridge; the Marquis of Lothian's Waggonway had crossed it, forming an extension of the E&DR, but the old viaduct was inadequate.